 Although it would be best to deal with things immediately, timing is everything.

 Communicate how important it is to discuss the matter and determine a time that works for both of you.
 If you force communication when someone’s heart is not ready, you will miss a great opportunity for resolution.

-If someone brings a matter to your attention that is bothering them, it would be unfair to use that as an opportunity to say, “Well, I don’t like when you did this…” If you have not come to the other person in love to discuss a matter that concerned you, it is unfair to bring it up in an argument about something else.
+If someone brings a matter to your attention that is bothering them, it would be unfair to use that as an opportunity to say, “Well, I don’t like when you did this…” If you have not come to the other person in love before this argument to discuss a matter that concerned you, it is unfair to bring it up in a current argument.
 That’s NOT fighting fair.
 It’s a sucker punch and has no creditability or productivity in the heat of the moment.

 Do not use past mistakes as weapons.
-Try to stay focus on the issue at hand.
-Even if there are many issues to deal with.
+Stay focus on the issue at hand, even if there are many issues to deal with.
 Try to get to the root of one problem at a time.
 If issues in the past have been dealt with and forgiven, then leave them in the past.

 ~André and Timberley Gray

 Emily J- The Muchness Mama says

 When the emotions are high it’s hard to fight fair.
 For me the most important of these tips is timing.
 Because we are recovering from my husband’s addiction adn betrayal our discussions can easily trigger my PTSD.
 Being able to notice when that happens and table the discussion for a later time is crucial.
 It’s just impossible to communicate if my heart is in the PTSD zone and his heart is in the defensiveness zone.

 When emotions on a certain topic run high it’s also helpful to have a neutral third party.
 Your mentors sound pretty awesome.
 My husband and I have found a lot of help in Emotionally Focused Therapy.